mattchamb/DoubleAgent/DoubleAgent.Mole/README.md

 ﻿# DoubleAgent.Mole

-If you try to run this, it wont work due to this issue: https://github.com/nlf/protobuf.js/issues/25
+If you try to run this, you will need to get a local copy of the [proto2json](https://github.com/Sannis/node-proto2json) repository and add a reference to your NODE_PATH.